1 Kings 19:14-18

 If you are a Christian single woman who wants to be married to a godly man, it is key to understand how God designed a man to desire a woman.
 So here are 4 things God designed a Christian man to strongly desire in a woman.

 The term “soul tie” is not a term that is expressly used or defined in the Bible.
 Because of this, there are many different ways people use this term.
 So before we can talk about breaking a soul tie, I first need to clarify what I personally mean when I use this phrase.

-Here are 5 things that will happen in your life when you meet the one God has for you.
+Here are 5 things God will do in your life when he approves of a relationship you are asking him about.

 Here are 3 common signs that often mean the Lord is preparing you to be in a committed relationship.

 2 Peter 1:5-7